 - Traffic Types – allows analyzing campaign performance based on specific types of traffic.

 The page can be also filtered by date, source status, publisher and source type.

 To filter the table by date, click the date picker in the top right corner and select the preferred period.
 Alternatively, click the first and last dates of the period in the calendar:

-Use filtering by source status, publisher, and source type to stretch the coverage and make corresponding adjustments:
+Select source status, publisher, and source type and click Appy filters to stretch the coverage and make corresponding adjustments:

 Select one or several statuses and publishers to view the most relevant information.